Pano Logic: Products

 Pano Remote was released in April 2009 and provides a way for users of Pano virtual desktops to access their virtual desktop from any location, requiring only a Windows XP or Vista computer with an available USB port.
 Pano Remote is delivered as a secure USB key loaded with the preconfigured Pano Remote software.
 Pano Remote does not require the use of VPN software or hardware, but instead uses standard secure protocols (RDP via HTTPS/Secure Sockets Layer) to connect to a bundled component called Pano Gateway running on a Microsoft Windows Server 2008 Terminal Server Gateway server, simplifying the configuration of firewalls and security policies.

 Shutdown and acquisition

-Pano Logic quietly shut down operations in 2012.
-It was then acquired by ProPalms, which in turn changed its name to Thinspace.
+Pano Logic quietly shut down operations in 2012 and then was acquired by ProPalms in 2013.
+In 2016, ProPalms changed its name to Thinspace.